An easy skinny broccoli alfredo recipe that your whole family will love.

 This is one of those go-to dishes that we've been making for our family for 20 years.
 Just like all of the other recipes I've shared, like our clam chowder recipe and my famous green stuff recipe, it's not only delicious but so easy to make.

 I'm sharing this yummy pasta dish along with the rest of The Cooking Housewives.
 Make sure you check out the other 12 Italian style recipes for ideas for your next family dinner.

-Right after I had my first and second back surgery it was pretty evident that I wouldn’t be cooking for a while.
-Wanting to help my husband out, who rarely cooked before my injury, I set out to find some quick and easy recipes for him to try.
+Right after I had my first, and second, back surgery it was pretty evident that I wouldn't be cooking for a while.
+I wanted to help my husband out, who rarely cooked before my injury, so I set out to find some quick and easy recipes for him to try.